 A stroke of luck came with Robbie Coleman’s timely move to playing two wide of the ruck.

-The immediate future didn’t quite pan out as smoothly as Coleman would have hoped, and it saw him miss out on the Australian Under 20’s trials.
+The immediate future didn’t quite pan out as smoothly as Coleman would have hoped as he missed out on the Australian Under 20’s trials.

-Though things were about to turn for the Queanbeyan product as he capitalised on an opportunity thrust upon him by the Brumbies Academy.
+Things soon turned around for the Queanbeyan product as he capitalised on a chance thrust upon him by the Brumbies Academy.

 “I was playing a lot of 10, and 12 got injured before a Brumbies Academy game.
 I’d just turned 18 and they threw me straight into 12.
 I was lucky enough that day [the Australian 20s coach] was here in Canberra and I managed to score 5 tries.

 After that game I got call from the Under 20s coach and he said ‘I’m going to name the Aussie 20s side, and you are a shadow player’.”

 The St Edmunds student was right on the verge of cracking the side and playing alongside future Wallabies in Nic White, Matt Toomua, and Kurtley Beale.
 Just a touch of luck away.

 It came when incumbent 20s player James O’Connor was fast-tracked into the Wallabies line-up, seeing Coleman flown into Australian under 20s camp on the back of his successful switch to inside centre.